zarr-developers/zarr-python/docs/tutorial.rst

 Any other compatible storage class could be used in place of :class:`zarr.storage.DirectoryStore` in the code examples above.
-For example, here is an array stored directly into a Zip file, via the :class:`zarr.storage.ZipStore` class::
+For example, here is an array stored directly into a ZIP archive, via the :class:`zarr.storage.ZipStore` class::

     >>> store = zarr.ZipStore('data/example.zip', mode='w')